The '59 Sound Lyrics

 Did you hear your favorite song one last time?

-But I still know the song and the words and her name and the reasons.
+But I still know the song and the words and the name and the reasons

-And I know 'cause we were kids and we used to hang
+And I know because we were kids and we used to hang

 Did you hear the rattling chains in the hospital walls?